6arms1leg/cirqu/README.md

 ## How to deploy

-The library can be "instantiated" multiple times in one project for different element types via C++-like template imitation.
+The library can be "instantiated" multiple times in one project for different item types via C++-like template imitation.
-In contrast to the alternative solution of using `void*` element types, this facilitates type safety.
+In contrast to the alternative solution of using `void*` item types, this facilitates type safety.
 However, this comes with a slight increase in deployment complexity.